14 Good Reasons To Learn Korean in 2026

 9. Konglish can give you an advantage

-Many Koreans are trying to learn English because of globalization and the influence of the Anglophone culture.
+Many Koreans are learning English due to globalization and the influence of Anglophone culture.
 However, most new-generation people can speak at least the introductory English needed for communication.

-Even though the Korean and English visuals are vast, Korean has many English words incorporated.
+Although the Korean and English visuals are extensive, Korean incorporates many English words.
 Therefore, the mixture of both languages is called “Konglish.”

 A typical example is the Korean term 리모콘 (“rimokeon”) for the English “remote control.”
-Another example is 노트 (“noteu”), a short English form for the notebook.
+Another example is 노트 (“noteu”), a short English form of “notebook.”

 Konglish is pretty easy, making it perfect for beginners.
-But remember, the pronunciation can differ a lot.
+However, remember that pronunciation can vary significantly.
 Many sound identical, but some are slightly different from standard English.

-They appreciate other cultures and attempt to learn different languages like English.
-You can return the same courtesy, which is a perfect reason to learn Korean.
+They appreciate other cultures and strive to learn languages such as English.
+You can return the favor, which is a strong reason to learn Korean.
 Also, Konglish can be a gateway for people trying to master Korean.

 10. Traveling to Korea